mouadenna/MO3ALIMI/README.md

 - [Contributors](#contributors)

 ## Features
-- **Alphabet Learning**: Users can learn and practice alphabets through interactive lessons.
+- **Phonics Practice**: Users can learn and practice phonics through interactive lessons.
 - **Writing Practice**: Guided writing exercises to improve writing skills.
-- **Reading Practice**: Reading exercises to enhance reading ability.
+We created an interface to teach users how to write Arabic letters.
+We trained a Convolutional Neural Network (CNN) for this, but it was not efficient in real-life applications due to challenges with varying angles and non-centered Arabic letters.
 - **Basic Numeracy**: Lessons and quizzes on basic numeracy skills.
 - **Personalized Quizzes**: Tailored quizzes to reinforce learning and practice.
 - **Visual Learning**: Images generated to support visual learning.